Hermany13/Game_store_administration_program/README.md

   Our mission in this project is develop an functional tool with object orientation, following faithfully the order of the client.

-Fatec Cruzeiro Prof. Waldomiro May - Projeto Terceiro Semestre em PHP, JavaScript, html4 and css3.
+Fatec Cruzeiro Prof. Waldomiro May - Projeto Terceiro Semestre em PHP, JavaScript, html4 e css3.

 Membros:
   Hermany Vieira Oliveira -